 The pharmacy curriculum is divided into program blocks.
 Students who matriculate together will take these blocks of courses as a group.
 The courses in each block are designed to offer a comprehensive pharmacy education that prepares the student for the subsequent block of courses.
 The only courses that students will not take as a group are the electives.
+During their final three academic terms, PharmD candidates complete two of the six Advanced Pharmacy Practice Experiences (APPE) each term, for a total of 48 credit hours (16 credit hours per term).
 Course registration and course withdrawal policies can be found in the Student Handbook.

 A major component of the PharmD curriculum is experiential education, which is normally defined as practical experience in a variety of pharmacy settings.
 Experiential education, often referred to as “rotations,” bridges the classroom and pharmacy practice environment.
 During these off-site experiences, students work with practicing pharmacists and faculty members known as “preceptors.”